kishiyamat/ntu-ut-ling-vwp/README.md

 ## Extracting information from E-Prime

-We let E-Prime to send information about conditions and items.
+* E-Prime send information about conditions and items.
-We can find it in a column named `StudioEventData`
+* We can find it in a column named `StudioEventData`
+* We want to extract them somehow.
 ```R
 file_name = "npi_2017_New test_Rec 05_Segment 1.tsv"
 extractStudioEventDataList = function(file_name) {